samwilson/basildon/docs/content/index.md

 ("Non-page" means anything with a file extension that doesn't match the default as defined by the `ext` key in `basildon.yaml`.)

+Images (and other files) can be in either the `assets/` or `content/` directories, depending on how they're used in the site.

 ## Output

 All output is in the `output/` directory of a site.